 Nutrition services: Registered dietitians with expertise in cardiac nutrition support both inpatient and outpatient areas.
 They are part of the care team and can answer questions related to general nutrition, growth, tube-feeding and IV nutrition.
 Our nurses can easily page a dietician any time.

 As a team, we offer support to your child and family throughout the course of treatment into childhood and adolescence.
+We also offer prenatal counseling and ongoing mental health support to families whose babies were diagnosed with a heart defect before they were born.
 Additionally, our cardiac neurodevelopmental specialist provides specialized testing for children and young adults with heart disease.